ahakobyan79/Puter-Subdomain-Registrar/README.md

 ## Getting Started

-Run the `index.html` from any deployed location to get started
+Serve the `index.html` file using any static host or local environment

 ## License